from man page for version 4.3.0 -- Apple version 56,

 -e the link level header is displayed.

-arp who-has csam tell rtsg arp reply csam is-at CSAMThe first line says that
+arp who-has csam tell rtsg arp reply csam is-at CSAMcsam replies with its Ethernet address (Ethernet addresses are caps, internet lower case).

 -e, the fact that the first packet is broadcast and the second is point-to-point would be visible: